skylander86/lambda-text-extractor/README.md

 to deploy the lambda functions. :)

-You need to make sure your IAM role has `lambda:InvokeFunction` permissions.
+You need to make sure your IAM role has `lambda:InvokeFunction` permissions, and `s3:DeleteObject` permissions on the output bucket.

 ### Invoking the AWS Lambda